 Within the Garrison, you will be able to participate in a variety of types of medieval European combat.
-The skills you gain in our monthly training sessions can then be used in combat demonstrations, tournaments and re-enactment battles at our summer shows.
+The skills you gain in our monthly training sessions can then be used in combat demonstrations at our summer shows.
 You will also have the opportunity to learn about the development and uses of armour and weapons throughout the medieval period and communicate this to the public via weapons and armour displays and talks.

 At first you will learn the basic principles of each weapon type, as well as techniques that will keep you safe when participating in combat.
 These will include:

 - The basic sword attacks and defences (known as ‘the eights’) using wooden swords.

 - The basics of solo fighting with a spear.

 - The basic attacks and defences of axe fighting.

 - Unarmed fighting.

 As you progress and pass our combat proficiency tests (which cover skill, safety and knowledge and care of your weapon(s)), you will quickly be able to learn more advanced techniques and, if you wish, choose a preferred weapon or weapons.
 You may also be able to train in varying amounts of armour.